nabatatrisha-crypto/nabatatrisha-crypto/README.md

 <h2>🎓 Student Profile</h2>

 <p>
-I am a <b>19-year-old Information Technology student</b> with a strong interest in
+I am a <b>19-year-old Computer Science student</b> with a strong interest in
 <b>web development</b>.
 I enjoy learning how to design and build websites using
 HTML, CSS, and JavaScript while continuously improving my technical skills.
 </p>